TriangleTech/MapleSyrup/README.md

 educational purposes and is highly recommended not to be used for commercial purposes.
 Use at your own risk.

+**Note**: Take a look at the branches, sometimes I will be working on a feature or change that may break the whole client, so I send it to an experimental branch.
+All branch names will be *experimental_* + the features I am doing.

+As of **01/10/2024** I am working on experimental_overhaul, it's much cleaner, in my opinion.

+I will remove this note once work on the branch is complete.

 ## Features
 Currently these are the features of the client with more to be added: